-State and Federal Law require all employees of Austin Community College to report to the District Title IX Coordinator if they become aware of the following:
+State and federal laws require all Austin Community College employees to report to the District Title IX Coordinator if they become aware of the following:

 Employees receiving reports while in the course and scope of their employment are mandated to report regardless of when and where the incident occurred.
 This includes reports of off-campus behaviors.
 A notable exception is that employees are not required to self-report.